Danielku15/SlickGrid-wiki/Writing-custom-cell-editors.md

       this.keyCaptureList = [ Slick.keyCode.UP, Slick.keyCode.DOWN, Slick.keyCode.ENTER ];

-specifies that the grid will pass these keys through to the editor rather than processing them.
-This is particularly useful for complex javascript editors such as select lists and autocomplete.
+This is particularly useful for complex javascript editors such as select lists and autocomplete that process keys that might otherwise be used by the grid.

 **PreClick mode**